ToluwaniO/QuickEats/README.md

 Logout:

-Users can logout by selecting "Logout" in the compressed menu.
+Users can Log out by selecting "Log out" in the compressed menu.